USC-IGC/visualization_tools/README.md

 # IGC Visualization Tools

+These tools are provided to create figures for processing or publication

+## Cortical Surfaces

 These tools are provided to create figures reflecting the relevant study statistics.

-## Cortical Surfaces

 #### MATLAB